autolab/autolab.github.io/_drafts/docs-jekyll-and-octopress-tips.markdown

 $ octopress publish _draft/my-draft.markdown
 ```

-You can undo this just if you have to:
+You can undo this if you have to:

 ```console
 $ octopress unpublish _post/2015-01-01-my-post.markdown